cb-ci/ci-team-to-managed-controller-migration/README.md

 * https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/client-and-managed-controllers/migrating-jenkins-instances
 * https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-setup-guide/using-teams

-To automate the migration from TC to MC, the following steps are required (taken from he documentation links above)
+To automate the migration from TC to MC, the following phases are required (taken from he documentation links above)

 * CREATE MC
 * ON MC: create target folder (where to migrate the Teams/teams root folder to )
 * COPY JOBS FROM TC TO MC
 * MIGRATE CREDENTIALS

-if you see the `script.sh`it contains the steps for the phases above.
+if you see the [script.sh](script.sh), it contains the steps for the phases above.

 # How to start